Annual Report • Updated January 2026

 What is Eco-Brutalism in design?

-Eco-Brutalism is a design movement embracing grounded, earthy colors and material honesty.
+Eco-Brutalism is a design movement that uses grounded, earthy colors and honest materials.
 It responds to "minimalist fatigue" by using Sage Green, Earthy Browns, and Charcoal to signal authenticity and sustainability.
-This approach dominates in fashion, architecture, and climate-tech branding.
+This approach is common in fashion, architecture, and climate-tech branding.

 Why is Digital Lavender trending?

-Digital Lavender sits between rational blues and empathetic pinks, creating a psychological sweet spot for AI interfaces and wellness applications.
-As AI tools become ubiquitous, this color provides emotional safety and calmness for prolonged digital interaction sessions.
+Digital Lavender sits between rational blues and empathetic pinks, creating a psychological balance for AI interfaces and wellness applications.
+As AI tools become common, this color provides emotional safety and calmness for long digital sessions.

 How do I use Dopamine colors responsibly?

 Limit high-saturation retro colors like Coral, Peach, and Teal to ONE focal role per interface.
-Overuse causes visual fatigue and reduces conversion efficiency.
+Using too many causes visual fatigue and lowers conversion rates.
 These colors work best for campaign landing pages, social-first experiences, and youth-oriented product launches.